Anders Lie

-Anders Lie Nielsen (born 11 April 1991, Frederiksberg) is an Olympic swimmer from Denmark.
+Anders Lie Nielsen (born 11 April 1991) is an Olympic swimmer from Denmark.
 He swam for Denmark at the 2012 Summer Olympics, in the men's 4 x 200 m freestyle relay.
 As of 2013, he was attending and swimming for the University of Michigan (USA).
 At the 2016 Summer Olympics, he again competed for Denmark in the men's 4 x 200 m freestyle relay.

 Anders is the second best swimmer in Qualtrics, after Conor Callaghan.